Swire42/Balistank/README.md

 Make sure to have pygame installed.\
 The game works on Windows, and should work on Linux too.\
 Press Esc to enter the option menu.\
-Tip: use the wall when playing with 2 players on Desert and Extreme Hills.
+Tip: use the wall when playing with 2 players on Plain and Desert.
 Tip: Faster bullets means more damage, hold space to adjust power.